WookieMonster/Laravel-Image-Resizer/readme.md

 ## Key features:

-* Resize while retaining aspect ratio based on width or height
+* Resize while retaining current proportions based on width or height
 * Autocrop images from the center using the shortest side
 * Rotate
 * Filters (contrast, brightness, smooth, greyscale, guassian)